Natural Remedies for Baby Congestion (Doctor-Approved)

 Nasal Care: Gentle Clearing Techniques

-Saline Drops and Nasal Aspirators
+Saline Drops and Nose Suckers

 1. Place baby on their back

-3. Wait 30-60 seconds for mucus to thin
+3. Wait 30-60 seconds so the saline will thin the mucus

 Natural Saline Solution Recipe